korenyoni/yonatankoren/posts/b4-terraform-modules-per-cluster-namespace.md

 The issue is scaling the Redis instance.
 The Redis clustering mode named `Redis Cluster` requires an external program to connect the cluster nodes.
-This means a potential cluster requires constant administration on both cluster startup and upon a node dying --defeating the purpose of a kubernetes Deployment with multiple replicas as a solution for single instance failure.
+This means a potential cluster requires constant administration on both cluster startup and upon a pod being recreated --defeating the purpose of a kubernetes Deployment of a redis cluster as a solution for single instance failure.

-A solution is to use Elasticache per-namespace.
-These Elasticache "clusters" are large enough that they won't fail as often as the pods, and furthermore since they are hosted, they provide some level of abstraction akin to pods:
+A solution is to use Elasticache per-namespace:

 ```
 CLUSTER